 You can also apply the envelope method by opening a series of savings accounts and labelling each one as if they are envelopes.
 The same principle applies: divvy up your funds at the beginning of the month, and pay off your credit card or refill your spending account using funds from each ‘envelope’.

-One other way to keep track is to use tools like You Need a Budget (YNAB) or Mint.
+One other way to keep track is to use a tool like You Need a Budget (YNAB).
 They’ll help you figure out exactly what you’re spending in each category each month.
 It’s a good idea to rename the expenses in your spreadsheet to the categories